-The Board has adopted stock ownership guidelines that require each of our executive officers, all non-employee directors, or "outside directors," other than members of the Board who are affiliated with Advent International, L.P. or are otherwise restricted from owning vested equity in their personal capacity due to arrangements with third parties, as determined by the Compensation Committee ("Outside Directors"), and all other executives of the Company designated by the Compensation Committee as subject to the guidelines (each, a "Designated Executive," and collectively with the executive officers, "Covered Employees") to maintain a stock ownership level equal to a specific multiple of their total target annual cash compensation or their annual cash retainer, as applicable.
-Pursuant to the guidelines, (i) our Chief Executive Officer is required to hold vested equity (as measured in accordance with the guidelines) with a value equal to at least five (5) times her or his total target annual cash compensation, (ii) all other executive officers are required to hold vested equity with a value equal to at least three (3) times her or his total target annual cash compensation and (iii) Outside Directors are required to hold vested equity with a value equal to five (5) times the amount of the annual cash retainer paid to Outside Directors for service on the Board (excluding additional chair or lead director, committee or committee chair retainers, if any).
-The Compensation Committee will determine the applicable level of ownership for any Designated Executive.
+The Board has adopted stock ownership guidelines that require each of our executive officers, all non-employee directors, other than members of the Board who are affiliated with Advent International, L.P. or are otherwise restricted from owning vested equity in their personal capacity due to arrangements with third parties, as determined by the Compensation Committee ("Outside Directors"), and all other executives of the Company designated by the Compensation Committee as subject to the guidelines (each, a "Designated Executive," and collectively with the executive officers, "Covered Employees") to maintain a stock ownership level equal to a specific multiple of their total target annual cash compensation or their annual cash retainer, as applicable.
+Pursuant to the guidelines, (i) our Chief Executive Officer is required to hold vested equity (as measured in accordance with the guidelines) with a value equal to at least five (5) times her or his total target annual cash compensation and (ii) Outside Directors are required to hold vested equity with a value equal to at least three (3) times her or his total target annual cash compensation and (iii) Outside Directors are required to hold vested equity with a value equal to at least three (3) times her or his total target annual cash compensation and (iii) Outside Directors are required to hold vested equity with a value equal to five (5) times the amount of the annual cash retainer paid to Outside Directors for service on the Board (excluding additional chair or lead director, committee or committee will determine the applicable level of ownership for any Designated Executive.
 Under the terms of the letter agreement with Mr. Bilbrey, Mr. Bilbrey's annual cash retainer for purposes of calculating his required stock ownership amounts is deemed to be the annual cash retainer paid to other Outside Directors for their service on the Board.